Kitty Is Not a Cat

-Kitty Is Not a Cat is an Australian animated musical television series which first aired on 7TWO in Australia on 20 April 2018.
+Kitty Is Not a Cat is an Australian animated musical television series which first aired on 7TWO in Australia on 12 December 2017, with a sneak peek of the show's first 12 episodes, that lasted until 19 December.
+It then properly premiered on the channel on 20 April 2018, with episode premieres resuming 10 days later.

-On 21 September 2018, it was announced that it was renewed for a second season which premiered on 11 November 2019, but has not concluded broadcast in Australia.
-The series was renewed for a third season in October 2019, which has not aired on the channel.
+On 21 September 2018, it was announced that it was renewed for a second season, which premiered on 11 November 2019.
+The series was renewed for a third season in October 2019; it was originally announced as a 52-episode season, as the previous two seasons were; however it would eventually be cut down to 26 episodes, likely as a result of Australian funding budget cuts.
+The series was not renewed for a season 4.

+The series is incomplete in Australia, as new broadcasts would temporarily cease after November 2019; several networks worldwide had aired the remaining 48 episodes since 2020, and all 130 episodes were released internationally by the year 2023.
+After a long hiatus, 7plus would eventually release the remaining episodes of the second season in March 2026, followed by a television broadcast in September of the same year.
+However, the third and final season has not yet released in the country.

 Plot

 Kitty Is Not a Cat follows the story of a little girl called Kitty who has a big imagination who feels like she can be anything she wants, even a cat.
 Kitty arrives at a house full of partying felines, who suddenly find their lives turned upside down.
 They attempt to teach Kitty how to be a human when she actually prefers to live her life as a cat.